kolypto/py-good/README.rst

 compatibility.

 This is a drop-in replacement that passes all voluptuous unit-tests and hence should work perfectly.
-Here's hoow to use it
+Here's how to use it

 .. code:: python